-When tightening up compression fittings, most people overtighten this is usually because they are using a spanner that is too large for the job in hand.
+When tightening up compression fittings, most people overtighten.
+This is usually because they use a spanner that is too large for the job.

-Using a small spanner now tighten up each compression joint so that it is tight but not over tight you can always tighten a bit more if you get a small leak, but you would need to replace the pipe if you over tighten.
+Using a small spanner, now tighten up each compression joint so that it is tight but not over-tight.
+If you get a small leak, you can always tighten it a bit more, but you would need to replace the pipe if you over-tighten it.

 Turning On The Water Supply

-First, turn off any taps that you had turned on, now you are ready to test your work.
+First, turn off any taps that you have turned on.
+Now, you are ready to test your work.

 Now you can turn on the mains water supply slowly until it is fully open.

-Always make sure when turning the water on the mains stop valve fully open then turn the handle back ¼ turn, this will help the brass body of the mains stop valve sticking to the jumper inside the main water stop valve.
+Always make sure when turning the water on the mains stop valve fully open, then turn the handle back ¼ turn, this will help the brass body of the mains stop valve stick to the jumper inside the mains water stop valve.

-Don’t worry it’s not uncommon and even plumbers get leaks for time to time.
+Don't worry.
+It's not uncommon, and even plumbers get leaks occasionally.

-Turn off the water supply, and double check your work, the most common causes of leaks on compression fitting, are:
+Turn off the water supply and double-check your work.
+The most common causes of leaks in compression fitting are:

 - Needs a bit more tightening